WOU Said Yes!

 - Learn more about your rights and responsibilities as a financial aid recipient.

-- Apply for WOUs scholarships through your Portal no later than March 1 at 5 p.m.
+- Apply for WOU scholarships through your Portal no later than March 1 at 5 p.m.
 A list of scholarships and eligibility criteria is available at wou.edu/scholarships.

 - Review the terms and conditions of your scholarships, then accept or decline them on your financial aid packet.

-- It’s easy to apply for on-campus housing using this form.
-Building assignments are made on a first-come, first-served basis.
-It’s best to get your application in by March 1 to have a better chance at getting the building placement you want.
-Freshmen who enroll at WOU within one year of high school graduation — regardless of class standing — are required live on campus for the full academic year.
-Transfer students are strongly encouraged to live on campus, and options for upperclassmen housing are available as well.
+- It’s easy to apply for on-campus housing online Building assignments are made on a first-come, first-served basis.
+It’s best to get your application in as soon as possible (housing applications are accepted for the following year starting Oct.
+1) because the earlier you apply, the greater your priority over other incoming students.
+Students who enroll at WOU within one year of high school graduation — regardless of class standing — are required live on campus for the full academic year.
+Transfer students are strongly encouraged to live on campus, and options for upper-division housing are available as well.

-- Watch your mailbox and WOU Portal in late July for your building assignment and roommate contact information.
+- Watch your inbox and WOU Portal for any updates on your building assignment or last-minute information before move-in day.

 - Intent to Enroll: Admitted students are required to notify WOU of their decision to enroll fall term, defer to a later term or cancel their admission using the Intent to Enroll form.
-The deadline for accepting or declining offers of admission is May 1.
 The Intent to Enroll form will be also emailed to all admitted students.

 - Visit the Wolfstore website to find required and recommended textbooks for your courses.